Agzzel/ModelViewer/README.md

 # ModelViewer
- A simple program for viewing 3D models
+This is a simple program for viewing 3D models.
+I made it using the instructions from this video by freecodecamp: https://www.youtube.com/watch?v=45MIykWJ-C4.